xmtp/libxmtp/bindings_swift/README.md

 [Search Query for XMTP Pod Versions](https://github.com/search?q=repo%3ACocoaPods%2FSpecs+XMTP&type=commits)

 NOTE: The XMTP cocoapod is pushed from xmtp-ios and requires documentation in that repository.
 Make sure to update the podspec dependency in `XMTP.podspec` that references `XMTPRust`.

+6. **Extra Credit: Create a helloFromRust function in @xmtp/react-native-sdk**
+- Write code that surfaces the `hello_from_rust` XMTPRust function as part of the `xmtp-ios` SDK i.e. Write a Swift function that wraps it, add it to Client or make it static etc
+- Publish the XMTP cocoapod (touched on but not fully covered above)
+- Clone and cd into `xmtp-react-native`
+- Update `ios/XMTPReactNative.podspec` to use your newly publishec version of the `XMTP` Cocoapod
+- Follow development instructions within xmtp-react-native to create a new function for the `XMTPModule` Typescript interface
+- Write code in `XMTPModule.swift` that calls into `XMTP` to invoke your Swift wrapper for `hello_from_rust`.
+You might need to make an Android shim or throw a not-implemented error of sorts for Android
+- Follow the xmtp-react-native instructions to run the iOS RN example app